PabloTab/egeria-connector-hadoop-ecosystem/README.md

 # Personal Experience - Data Governance

-I worked on this project as a POC, to test the interaction between Egeria and Apache Atlas to retrieve the metadata (description of data; table columns, lineage and much more) from the Hadoop cluster (Hortonworks).
+I worked on this project as a POC (Proof of Concept), to test the interaction between Egeria and Apache Atlas to retrieve the metadata (description of data; table columns, lineage and much more) from the Hadoop cluster (Hortonworks).

 The test was proved to be successful, the interaction between both tools worked without any complications.
-Both solutions have worked together and have very similar functionalities, however Egeria provides a wide variety of functionalities Data Governance and has a very interesting/ambitious roadmap.
+Both solutions have worked together and have very similar functionalities, however Egeria provides a wide variety of functionalities for Data Governance and has a very interesting/ambitious roadmap.

 Both tools use Kafka to communicate with each other.
 Egeria takes advantage of Kafka and proposes a very interesting concept to use it for Data Governance.